ministryofjustice/fb-specification/documentation/overview/basics-example-service/basics-example-service.md

 ## Configuration of the service

-The name of the service and the text that appears in the phase banner are defined in the service's [Service block](/configuration/Service).
+The name of the service and the text that appears in the phase banner are defined in the service's [Service block](/configuration/service).

-`Service.json`
+`service.json`

 ```
 {
-  "_id": "Service",
+  "_id": "service",
-  "_type": "Service",
+  "_type": "service",
   "name": "Create a hello world message",
   "phase": "beta",
   "phaseText": "This is an example service"